 - Take 4 pieces of paper towel and soak them in distilled water so they are heavily damp, but not dripping.
 A spray bottle works best to saturate

-- Take 2 pieces of paper towel and lay them flat in a Ziploc bag.
+- Take 2 pieces of paper towel and lay them flat in your seeds case or a Ziploc bag.
 Place the seeds on the wet towel, spacing them out at least 2 inches apart.
-Put the other 2 pieces of paper towel on top of them and seal the Ziploc bag
+Put the other 2 pieces of paper towel on top of them and seal your case or the Ziploc bag

 - Place the bag in a warm, dark area such as the top shelf of a kitchen cupboard.
 The area should be between 21-30oC

 - Check the seeds every 12 hours to make sure the paper towel stays moist.
 Apply a bit more water if the paper towel starts to dry

 - It may take a 2-3 days or longer for the seeds to germinate.
 The seeds have germinated once it splits and a taproot appears.
 If you don’t see a taproot after 3 days, leave for an additional 3-4 days checking every 12 hours as some seeds may take longer to germinate

 - Once the taproot is about 1/4”-1/2” long, it is time to transplant the sprouted seeds.
 Ideal soil types include pro-mix, peat moss or coco coir growing media